lipro/lpn-doc-sphinx-primer/source/extensions/linuxdoc.rst

 :Documentation:  https://return42.github.io/linuxdoc/
 :Git Repository: https://github.com/return42/linuxdoc

-The LinuxDoc library with extensions of the Linux-Kernel documentation, you can use these extensions in common |Sphinx| projects.
+The LinuxDoc library with extensions of the |Linux|-Kernel documentation, you can use these extensions in common |Sphinx| projects.
 It consists:

 * :py:mod:`lxdoc:linuxdoc.rstFlatTable`: